justinmeiners/efficient-programming-with-components/03_singleton.md

 These are requirements on the type `T`, otherwise known as **concepts**.

-The C++ language doesn't have support for concepts at this time.
+The C++ language doesn't have support for concepts at this time[^concepts-proposal].
 So, we use comments to communicate them.

 In `singleton` we add a comment to describe this: